kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

-- Volume-side enums (`Inaccessible`, `DataLoss`, `Degraded`) injected via the hostpath driver: verify each surfaces on `pvc.status.healthStatus` and `pod.status.volumeHealth`, then recovery returns the volume to a healthy (present, empty) report.
+- Volume-side enums (`Inaccessible`, `DataLoss`, `Degraded`) injected via the hostpath driver: verify each surfaces on `pvc.status.healthStatus` and `pod.status.volumeHealth`, then recovery clears the adverse conditions.
 - Backend-side enums (`StorageUnreachable`, `StorageDegraded`) injected via the hostpath driver: verify each surfaces on `csinode.status.storageHealth`, then recovery clears.